petabi/sniffles/README.md

   - -h IP Home Prefixes: A list of IP Home Network Prefixes.
 IP addresses meant to come from an internal address will use these prefixes.
-Prefixes may desginate an entire 4 byte IPv4 address in xxx.xxx format.
+Prefixes may designate an entire 4 byte IPv4 address in xxx.xxx format.
 For example: "10.192.168,172.16".

   - -H IP v6 Home Prefixes: Same as IPv4 Home Prefixes just for IPv6.